 Recycling, Recycled Products Procurement, and Waste Reduction

 Recycling is an important waste management activity that conserves natural resources and reduces waste disposal costs.
-The University of Illinois at Urbana-Champaign implemented the University Recycling Program in February 1989 for both environmental and economic considerations.
+The University of Illinois Urbana-Champaign implemented the University Recycling Program in February 1989 for both environmental and economic considerations.
 The program has been expanded into a Recycling and Materials Reduction Program (RMRP) to reflect a unified approach to campus waste management.
 The RMRP is assigned to the waste management department of Facilities & Services.

 The following policy governs recycling and procurement practices for the Urbana-Champaign campus, as defined in the University’s Climate Action Plan, iCAP.